Ahh Christmas is just around the corner so my toddler and I have been working on her Santa Letter!

 I wrote her answer then got her to draw a matching picture.
 Didn’t she do a beautiful job?!

-You can grab your own FREE Santa Letter template by clicking the button below.
+You can grab your own FREE Santa Letter template by singing up to the Playful Learners Email Tribe by clicking the button below.

 If you’re teaching in the classroom or working with young students, writing a letter to Santa presents a wonderful opportunity to explore letter writing conventions in a way that isn meaningful to your students.